google/zetasql/docs/window-function-calls.md

 If a boundary extends beyond the beginning or end of a partition, the window frame will only include rows from within that partition.

-You can't use a window frame clause with
-[navigation functions][navigation-functions-reference] and
+You can't use a window frame clause with some [navigation functions][navigation-functions-reference] and [numbering functions][numbering-functions-reference], such as  `RANK()`.
-[numbering functions][numbering-functions-reference],
-such as  `RANK()`.